Update: ‘Ford’s EV strategy’ updated with ‘Business trifurcation’ section.

 Ford’s EV strategy

 In addition to the development of new electrified products and powertrains, a part of the USD 30 billion investment will go into domestic battery production.
 In partnership with SK Innovation, the company plans to build BlueOvalSK Battery Park, a battery manufacturing complex consisting of two battery plants, in central Kentucky.
-It will build a mega campus called Blue Oval City in Stanton, Tennessee, also with the South Korean battery specialist.
+It will build the Blue Oval City in Tennessee also with the South Korean battery specialist.
 This facility will supply batteries for the company’s electrified vehicles.

 We will keep updating this story as more details emerge.